 This video explains how you can use group permissions to create private categories (or private “forums”).
 Scroll down for written instructions.

+To add a group to the list, click the Add a group button.
 On a new forum, the group dropdown will have the everyone, admins, staff, and moderators groups, as well as a group for each of the four Discourse trust levels.
 If you have added a custom group to your forum, that group will appear in the group dropdown menu.

 If a group cannot See a category, that category will not appear in the user interface for its members.
 Members of groups who have access to a category that can’t be seen by everyone will see a padlock icon next to the category’s badge.